-Ios sailing holidays
+Ios island sailing holidays

-it has been invaded by large number of backpackers who have destroyed - at any rate during the summer months – the peace and harmony of the island.
+Until quite recently its only source of income was agriculture on the terraced slopes of the Kato Kampos and its side valleys, but since 25 years it has been invaded by large number of backpackers who quench – at any rate during the summer months – the peace and harmony of the island.

-One kilometre up the fertile Kato Kampos Valley, conspicuously and picturesquely situated on the hillside, is the chief place on the island, Ios.
+One kilometre up the fertile Kato Kampos valley, conspicuously and picturesquely situated on the hillside, is the chief place on the island, Ios.
 Its white Cycladic houses and 20 or so churches and chapels are enclosed within a dilapidated circuit of medieval walls.
 On the hill above the village stands a double of typical windmills.